Semi-Parametric Inference for Doubly Stochastic Spatial Point Processes: An Approximate Penalized Poisson Likelihood Approach: Penalized Poisson Maximum Likelihood Estimation

-The discussion of consistency for spatial processes relies on the specification of an asymptotic regime.
-While the definition of an ``increasing $n$'' scenario may be straightforward under independent sampling, there are multiple asymptotic regimes for spatial data under which the same estimator could have drastically different behaviors, as noted by \citet{stein1999interpolation} and \citet{zhang2005towards}.
-For clarity, we define the asymptotic regime of interest below.
-This notion is related to the classical increasing domain asymptotics in the spatial literature.
+Consistency for spatial processes depends on the asymptotic regime.
+Unlike independent sampling, spatial data admit multiple regimes under which the same estimator can behave differently \citep{stein1999interpolation, zhang2005towards}.
+We therefore define our regime below, which is related to classical increasing domain asymptotics.

+\begin{definition}[Asymptotic regime] Let the observation window $\Omega$, {graph $\mathcal G_n$, covariate surface $X(\cdot)$, baseline intensity surface $\alpha^0(\cdot)$, discretized covariate matrix $\bX$ and outcome $\bY$, the covariate dimensionality $p$, and model parameters $\tilde{\balpha}, \bbeta$ all be explicitly or implicitly indexed by $n$ and vary with $n$.
+We suppress the subscript $n$ with no confusion arises.}